 The cached Exchange Mode option isn’t available in IMAP or POP email account.
 It is only available for Exchange server accounts.
 Thus, you may not see the Cached Exchange Mode option in the Outlook settings.
 Further, Cached Exchange Mode may not be available or visible if,

-- Administrator has disabled the Cached Exchange Mode functionality for Outlook from the server.
+- The administrator has disabled the Cached Exchange Mode functionality for Outlook from the server.

-- Microsoft Terminal Services are installed on the system.
+- Microsoft Terminal Services is installed on the system.

 Outlook users widely use Cached Exchange Mode as it provides a seamless user experience.
 Moreover, Cached Exchange Mode is the default mode in Outlook.
 Thus, when users configure their Exchange or Office 365 account in Outlook, it is set to Cached Exchange Mode.
 However, you may enable or disable the Cached Exchange Mode anytime after configuring your Exchange account in Outlook.

 However, if you can’t use Outlook in Cached Exchange Mode due to storage-related issues, you can use the Outlook Web App to access your Exchange account instead of configuring Outlook in Online mode.
 This helps users access their Outlook account from any platform or device and does not require an Outlook application.